When I start working with a new life science client, one aspect of digital marketing that will be required in some form is content marketing.

 A special thanks to all three guests, who have taken time out off their schedules to contribute to this post.

-If you need any life science content writing producing, there are three excellent candidates to get started with, and you can get in touch with them via any of the links in their respective bios at the top of this article.
+If you need any life science content creating, there are three excellent candidates to get started with, and you can get in touch with them via any of the links in their respective bios at the top of this article.

 If you are a content writer and would like to be added to the above list (or future roundup articles like this), then please get in touch with me directly!